codebrew09/MonReader/docs/Docker_Implementation.md

 ## Overview

 Docker was used to containerize the Flask-based Image-to-Audio application.
-The purpose of using Docker is to package the application, dependencies, and required environment into a portable container that can run consistently on different systems, including AWS EC2.
+The purpose of Docker is to package the application code, Python environment, dependencies, and configurations into a portable container.

+By using Docker, the application can run consistently across different environments, including local machines and AWS EC2.

-The Docker workflow consists of:
+The Docker implementation process consists of:

 1. Preparing the application files
 2. Creating a Dockerfile
-3. Building a Docker image
+3. Creating a Docker image
 4. Running the Docker container
 5. Testing and managing the container